 Writ petition seeks govt policy on paternity leave

-The lawyer also said that the notion that only mothers will take care of newborn has changed with changing times.
-The involvement of both parents are required now especially in a busy city like Dhaka where help from other family members are limited.
+The lawyer also said that the notion that only mothers will take care of newborns has changed with changing times.
+The involvement of both parents is required now, especially in a busy city like Dhaka where help from other family members is limited.

 Besides, the rate of cesarean birth is very high in the country, the petitioner said in the petition, adding that it takes time for a mother to recover after the procedure.

-Talking to The Daily Star about the writ petition, Advocate Ishrat Hasan said that not having a paternity leave policy in the country contradictory to articles 7, 27, 28, 29, 31 and 32 of the constitution.
+Talking to The Daily Star about the writ petition, Advocate Ishrat Hasan said that not having a paternity leave policy in the country is contradictory to articles 7, 27, 28, 29, 31, and 32 of the constitution.

-The HC may hold hearing of the petition next week, she added.
+The HC may hold a hearing on the petition next week, she added.

 Comments